daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 UPDATE users SET email = 'johndoe@email.com' WHERE id = 2;
   ```

-You output should be similar
+Your output should be similar.

 ![screenshot of updating a record in the table](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_8.jpg)